Adelardus Kilangi

 Professor Adelardus Lubango Kilangi was the 9th Attorney General of Tanzania.

 Early life and career

-Professor Kilangi was born April 6 1969.
-Prof. Kilangi was a member of the African Union Commission on International Law.
+Professor Kilangi was born 6 April 1969.
+Kilangi was a member of the African Union Commission on International Law.
 He also served as the president of the commission from 2012 to 2014.
 Prior to the appointment he was also a director at St. Augustine University of Tanzania and served at various capacities at the university.
-In 2013 Prof. Kilangi released research work, “The Principle of Permanent Sovereignty over Natural Resources: Its Application in Regulating the Mineral Sector in Tanzania.”
+In 2013 Kilangi released research work, "The Principle of Permanent Sovereignty over Natural Resources: Its Application in Regulating the Mineral Sector in Tanzania".